 Nursing, Health and Wellbeing

 Bucks New University conducts research in a range of disciplines relating to Nursing, Health and Wellbeing.
-Current research projects are in the areas of nursing, health and social care, sport provision and coaching and exercise science.
+Details of current research projects in these areas are shown below.

 The CWHHE CCG Collaborative commissioned a programme to develop training for providers in NW London in relation to the Mental Capacity Act (MCA) and Deprivation of Liberty safeguards (DOLS).
 The project was conducted by Professor Colin Martin, Professor Susan Procter, Dr George Clerk and Dr David Hancock.

 Clerk, George, Schaub, Jason, Hancock, David and Martin, Colin R. (2018) A Delphi survey of practitioner’s understanding of mental capacity.
 The Journal of Adult Protection, 20 (5/6). pp. 174-186.
 ISSN 1466-8203

 Macmillan Cancer Support, Buckinghamshire Healthcare NHS Trust, and Buckinghamshire New University are working in collaboration to improve the quality of cancer patient care by using highly qualified and experienced Cancer Care Facilitators (CCFs).
 The CCFs work with the nursing and allied health workforce who work with cancer patients across a variety of settings.
 Bucks evaluation of the effectiveness of the improvement project is led by Michelle Boot and Professor Susan Procter.